 James Maconochie (1850 – 1895) established a fishmongers business in 1870.
 He was soon joined by his brother, Archibald White Maconochie (1855 – 1926).
-The firm relocated from Aberystwyth to Lowestoft from 1874 and the brothers entered the fish canning business.
+The firm relocated from Aberystwyth to Lowestoft from 1873 where they bought fresh herring for the London fish market.

 A W Maconochie, a colourful figure, soon took the lead in the firm, and combined a shrewd business mind with high energy (he confessed to never feeling tired).
 An inventive man, he also developed many of the firm’s patents himself.

 A second factory, for herring canning, was established at Fraserburgh near Aberdeen, in 1883.